ricardojoserf/covert-control/README.md

 python3 covert-googledrive.py
 ```

 The listener will check the Google Drive folder every 300 seconds by default (can be updated in *config.py*).
-First a text file is uploaded, then an image and a video:

 ![img3](https://raw.githubusercontent.com/ricardojoserf/ricardojoserf.github.io/master/images/covert-gdrive/image3.jpg)